akseidel/pywordletool/README.md

 * Checking **Letters To Be Required** letter check boxes results in words containing those letters.
 No words will show when six or more letters are required for the word.

-* The **Clear All** button in the check box lineups clears all the check boxes in that lineup.
+* The **Clear All** button in the checkbox lineups clears all the checkboxes in that lineup.
 The letter check boxes are ordered according to letter use frequency.
 The vertical lines indicate a jump in letter use frequency and are useful to describe letter rank group types.
 The group descriptions in turn provide a language useful for discussing game strategy and game results.

 * **Letter Positioning** is where letters may be excluded or required for one of the five possible Wordle word letter positions.
 For each requirement, select the letter and position.
 The plus (**+**) and minus (**-**) buttons add or remove the respective position requirement.
 The **Z** buttons clear the entire position list.